-- in early-stage financing.
+- 428. The German venture capital market has grown in recent years, particularly in early-stage financing.
 However, it is still underdeveloped by international comparison, especially when it comes to the realisation of high-volume funding rounds for subsequent growth stages (Metzger, 2020a; GCEE Annual Report 2019 item 285).
-Due to the less significant role played by large institutional investors such as pension funds and insurance companies, there is a shortage of anchor investors that could attract private and international backers (EFI, 2019). - This year, the federal government's equity fund for technologies of the future ('Future Fund') started promoting the German venture capital market.
+Due to the less significant role played by large institutional investors such as pension funds and insurance companies, there is a shortage of anchor investors that could attract private and international backers (EFI, 2019). - 429.
+This year, the federal government's equity fund for technologies of the future ('Future Fund') started promoting the German venture capital market.
 The fund has a volume of €10 billion for the next ten years, consists of various building blocks and is aimed primarily at the underdeveloped area of growth financing.
 This will further increase the importance of the state within the German venture capital ecosystem from an already high baseline.
 So the objective of mobilising additional private finance is vital.
 In particular, conditions should be created to attract institutional anchor investors.
 One successful example of the involvement of institutional investors is provided by the Danish programme Dansk Vækstkapital, a joint project between the government and Danish pension funds that invests as a fund of funds in large venture capital funds (EFI, 2019).
 Under this programme, pension funds can invest a portion of their investment volume at fixed interest rates while the remaining funds are invested directly in the fund of funds.
 The balance of risk and return provided by this model makes it easier for pension funds to invest in venture capital.
 A programme is currently being developed on similar lines as a building block of the Future Fund (BMF, 2021b).
 This fund of funds will also contain components in which senior shares for institutional investors are combined with subordinated shares for the public sector (Deutscher Bundestag, 2021a).
 The resultant fund of funds forms an important element of the Future Fund for the mobilisation of private finance and should be implemented rapidly.
 In addition, the European capital markets union could create more liquid markets in Europe and thereby provide improved support to young firms beyond early-stage financing and into the capital-intensive growth phase, while also energising the market for IPOs for small and mediumsized enterprises (GCEE Annual Report 2019 item 288).

-- Jurisdiction Act (Fondsstandortgesetz, FoStoG) (Federal government, 2021b).
+- 430. The tax conditions for start-ups were improved this year with the Fund Jurisdiction Act (Fondsstandortgesetz, FoStoG) (Federal government, 2021b).
 The conditions for employee share ownership were improved and the tax allowance was raised from €360 to €1,440.
-The exemption from VAT of venture capital funds' management fees removes a tax disadvantage compared with other European countries (EFI, 2019) and should make venture capital funds more attractive to investors in Germany. - Finally, young firms in Germany still struggle with inefficient bureaucratic processes while trying to get off the ground (GCEE Annual Report 2018 item 137).
+The exemption from VAT of venture capital funds' management fees removes a tax disadvantage compared with other European countries (EFI, 2019) and should make venture capital funds more attractive to investors in Germany. - 431.
+Finally, young firms in Germany still struggle with inefficient bureaucratic processes while trying to get off the ground (GCEE Annual Report 2018 item 137).
 In 2020, as in previous years, bureaucracy was named by entrepreneurs as one of their biggest obstacles (Metzger, 2021a).
 Measures to simplify procedures and ensure greater digitalisation of the start-up and registration process include the Online Access Act (Onlinezugangsgesetz, OZG), which came into force in 2017.
 Although financial support for this was provided in the coronavirus economic stimulus package, implementation remains slow (NKR, 2021) and should be stepped up (GCEE Annual Report 2020 item 553).